Metrics Literacies

 Developing online material to develop ‘metrics literacies’—an integrated set of competencies, dispositions and knowledge that empowers individuals to recognize, interpret, critically assess and effectively and ethically use scholarly metrics.

-The project brings together an interdisciplinary team of bibliometricians, science communicators, media producers, and education technology scholars.
-Leveraging subject expertise of research evaluators and technical expertise of film producers, Youtubers and podcasters, we will produce, test and disseminate multimedia resources that explain scholarly metrics in an efficient, effective and engaging manner.
-Based on Mayer’s cognitive theory of multimedia learning, the resources will combine auditory and visual elements to reduce the load for a single channel.
-The h-index, one of the most popular scholarly metrics, will be used as a case study.
+The project has brought together an interdisciplinary team of bibliometricians, science communicators, media producers, and education technology scholars as well as student from film and theatre.
+Leveraging subject expertise of research evaluators and technical expertise of film producers, Youtubers and podcasters, we produced, tested and disseminated educational videos that explain scholarly metrics in an efficient, effective and engaging manner.
+Based on Mayer’s cognitive theory of multimedia learning, the resources combined auditory and visual elements to reduce the load for a single channel.
+The h-index, one of the most popular scholarly metrics, was used as a case study.

 Collaborators